Vietnam.vn - Nền tảng quảng bá Việt Nam

 Energy price list

-At the close of yesterday's session, WTI crude oil prices increased by 1.97% to 73.13 USD/barrel and Brent crude oil prices increased by 1.73% to 75.93 USD/barrel.
+At the close of yesterday's trading session, WTI crude oil prices rose 1.97% to $73.13 per barrel and Brent crude oil prices increased 1.73% to $75.93 per barrel.
 Meanwhile, natural gas prices fluctuated and closed with a slight increase.

-According to the weekly report of the US Energy Information Administration (EIA), US crude oil inventories in the week ending December 27 reached 415.6 million barrels, down 1.18 million barrels compared to the previous week.
-This decrease is lower than the 1.44 million barrel decrease reported by the American Petroleum Institute and the 2.4 million barrel decrease expected by analysts.
-However, this is the 6th consecutive week of decline in US crude oil inventories, reflecting the high demand and positive support for prices.
+According to the weekly report from the U.S. Energy Information Administration (EIA), U.S. crude oil inventories for the week ending December 27 totaled 415.6 million barrels, down 1.18 million barrels from the previous week.
+This decrease was smaller than the 1.44 million barrel drop predicted by the American Petroleum Institute and the 2.4 million barrel drop expected by analysts.
+However, this marks the sixth consecutive week of decline in U.S. crude oil inventories, reflecting sustained high demand and providing positive support for prices.

-In addition, Chinese President Xi Jinping said in his New Year's speech that the country's GDP growth in 2025 is expected to reach the target of 5%.
-He also emphasized that China will implement more proactive policies to boost the economy in 2025, in the context that the country has been applying timely measures to ensure the goal of high-quality development.
-In response to this information, investors are cautiously observing and assessing the recovery of the Chinese economy and fuel demand after China's commitment to boost economic growth.
+In addition, Chinese President Xi Jinping, in his New Year's address, stated that the country's GDP growth in 2025 is expected to reach 5%.
+He also emphasized that China will implement more proactive policies to boost the economy in 2025, while already taking timely measures to ensure high-quality development.
+Following this news, investors are cautiously observing and assessing the recovery of the Chinese economy and fuel demand after China's commitment to boosting economic growth.

-In addition, the US labor market also sent a positive signal when the number of initial unemployment claims was 211,000, down 9,000 compared to the previous week and lower than the 221,000 expected by analysts, and at the same time the lowest level in 8 months.
-This is a positive signal for the US economy because over the past three years, the labor market has been a factor promoting consumption, and strong consumption has kept the growth pace for the country's economy.
+Furthermore, the US labor market also showed positive signs, with initial jobless claims totaling 211,000, down 9,000 from the previous week and lower than analysts' expectations of 221,000, marking the lowest level in eight months.
+This is a positive sign for the US economy because, over the past three years, the labor market has been a driving force behind consumer spending, and strong consumption has sustained economic growth.

-According to MXV, returning after the New Year holiday, metal commodities are clearly differentiated, with the price list divided into green and red halves.
-Specifically, in the precious metal group, silver and platinum prices increased impressively to 29.9 USD/ounce and 922.4 USD/ounce.
+According to MXV, returning after the New Year's holiday, metal commodities showed clear divergence, with the price chart divided into two halves: green and red.
+Specifically, in the precious metals group, the prices of silver and platinum rose impressively to $29.9/ounce and $922.4/ounce, respectively.

 Thị trường hàng hóa 3/1: Dầu thô tăng liên tiếp